Chuckos/Books-and-Courses/Courses.md

-## Courses
+# Courses
-List of courses that I have taken during my working career
+List of courses, achievemnts, training, conference that I have taken during my working career